FranMartiarena/Stegdroid/README.md

 <br/>

-Steghide4Android is an android app, that allow users to hide a secret message into an image.
+Stegdroid is an android app, that allow users to hide a secret message into an image.
 It can be used to store passwords or even exchange messages between partners in a very secure way.

 <br/>